Pension Pulse

 As stated above, PSP Investments, which has been a financial equity partner in the $3.6 billion development since 2014, will own The Wharf in its entirety.

-That's quite an impressive asset to own and I guess the developers are exiting the project right after many years of developing it.
+That's quite an impressive asset to own and I guess the developers are exiting the project after many years of developing it.

 In other recent news, Freschia Gonzales of Benefits and Pensions Monitor reports PSP and partner exit as offshore wind company changes hands: